 Regulations implementing some treaties were issued as Treasury Decisions (T.D.).

 Other treaties are explained by Treasury explanations.
 The fifth column lists the T.D. numbers and the I.R.B. or C.B. in which each T.D. or Treasury explanation is printed.

-You can buy the C.B. containing a particular tax treaty, regulation, or explanation from the Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20402.
+You can buy the C.B. containing a particular tax treaty, regulation, or explanation from the Superintendent of Documents, U.S. Government Printing Office, P.O.
+Box 371954, Pittsburg, PA., 15250-7954.
+You can also order it by calling the Government Printing Office at (202) 512-1800 (not a toll free number).

-7. Taxpayer Appeal Rights and Assistance
+Taxpayer Appeal Rights and Assistance

+- This chapter discusses:

-· Your appeal rights
+- Your appeal rights

-· Assistance available to you from IRS
+- · Assistance available to you from IRS

-- 1 Your Rights as a Taxpayer
+□1 Y our Rights as a Taxpayer

-- □ 556 Examination of Returns, Appeal Rights, and Claims for Refund
+□ 556 Examination of Returns, Appeal

+Rights, and Claims for Refund

-- 910 Guide to Free Tax Services
+□ 910 Guide to Free Tax Services